Indian independence movement: Early resistance to Company rule

 Bahadur Shah Zafar was declared the "Emperor of Hindustan" during the Indian Rebellion of 1857.

 Maveeran Alagumuthu Kone was an early revolutionary against the British presence in Tamil Nadu.
 He became a military leader in the town of Ettayapuram and was defeated in battle against the British and Maruthanayagam's forces.
 He was executed in 1757.
 Puli Thevar opposed the Nawab of Arcot, who was supported by the British.
 Maruthanayagam Pillai was a commandant of the British East India Company's Madras Army.
 He was born in a Tamil Vellalar caste family in a village called Panaiyur in British India, what is now in Nainarkoil Taluk, Ramanathapuram District of Tamil Nadu, India.
 He converted to Islam and was named Muhammad Yusuf Khan.
-He was popularly known as Khan Sahib when he became a ruler of Madurai.
+He was popularly known as Khan Sahib when he became the ruler of Madurai.
 He became a warrior in the Arcot troops, and later a commandant for the British East India Company troops.
 The British and the Arcot Nawab employed him to suppress the Polygar (a.k.a.
 Palayakkarar) uprising in South India.
-Later he was entrusted to administer the Madurai country when the Madurai Nayak rule ended.
-He later fought war against the British and the Arcot Nawab.
-A dispute arose with the British and Arcot Nawab, and three of Khan's associates were bribed to capture him.
+Later, he was entrusted to administer the Madurai country when the Madurai Nayak rule ended.
+He later fought a war against the British and the Arcot Nawab.
+A dispute arose with the British and the Arcot Nawab, and three of Khan's associates were bribed to capture him.
 He was captured during his morning prayer (Thozhugai) and hanged on 15 October 1764 at Sammatipuram near Madurai.
 Local legends state that he survived two earlier attempts at hanging, and that the Nawab feared Yusuf Khan would come back to life and so had his body dismembered and buried in different locations around Tamil Nadu.